QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 While the goal of the [Security Program](/cybersecurity/blue-team/architecture.md#security-program) is to ensure that the organization IT architecture is safe, including data, the goal of the data governance program is to ensure the **efficient usage, management, and protection of data to drive business value** 🚀.

-➡️ Controls: access, privacy, quality...
+➡️ Some categories of controls: access, privacy, quality...
 </div><div>

 👉 According to the DAMA framework, we start by identifying the regulations, then we define policies, then standards/directives and guides, then we evaluate the risks and setup procedures.

 👉 According to ISO 27001, we first define the scope of the program, the assets, their critical level, their value (impact/loss).
 Then, we identify the threats, and set up controls and monitoring.

+👉 See also the DMBOK framework <small>(Data Management Body of Knowledge)</small> which, unlike the high-level DAMA, is a framework detailing each area of data management.
 </div></div>

 <hr class="sep-both">